iluvjava/Maths/AMATH 501/Vector Calculus/Stoke's Theorem.md

 $$\Gamma = \underset{S} \iint \vec{\omega} \cdot d\vec{S}$$

-So, the aggregation of all the vorticity will be the total circulation of the fuild at the boundary.
+So, the aggregation of all the vorticity will be the total circulation of the fluid at the boundary.

 ---